avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: 7PET_Spread.jpg
   :width: 800

   Figure 14.
-Between the early 1960s and 2010, 7PET spread outward globally from the Bay of Bengal region (highlighted with a pale blue oval), in three overlapping waves of spread.
+Between the 1960s and 2010, 7PET spread outward globally from the Bay of Bengal region (highlighted with a pale blue oval), in three overlapping waves of spread.
+Wave 1 is shown in dark blue, wave 2 in green, and wave 3 in red.
 Image credit: `Mutreja et al 2011`_.

 .. _Mutreja et al 2011: https://pubmed.ncbi.nlm.nih.gov/21866102/